bennycheung/bennycheung.github.io/_posts/2019-04-28-attribute-based-encryption-for-healthcare-blockchain.md

 * [References](#References)

 ## <a name='PHRSecurity'></a> Personal Health Record (PHR) Security
-To start our journey into this new sharing motive, Fast Healthcare Interoperability Resources (FHIR) is the industry standard for fast and efficient storage/retrieval of health data.
+To start our journey into this new sharing convention, Fast Healthcare Interoperability Resources (FHIR) is the industry standard for fast and efficient storage/retrieval of health data.
 Units of health data in FHIR are referred to as "Resources".
 FHIR defines multiple such resources, such as Patient, Practitioner, Observation, MedicalRequest, etc. where each resource can be linked to multiple other resources.